How to Increase Customer Lifetime Value: 12 Proven Strategies for E-commerce

 12. Establish VIP and Tiered Customer Programs

-VIP tiers create aspirational targets that motivate increased spending and frequency.
+VIP tiers create aspirational targets that drive higher spend and frequency.
 Customers who reach VIP status spend 2-5x more annually than standard customers and have retention rates above 80%.

 • Meaningful benefits: Free shipping, extended returns, early access to new products, dedicated support